NDaruwalla/Expresso-Note-Taker/README.md

   ## Description
   The Expresso Note Taker features Express.js back end and retrieves note data from a JSON file.
 I modified starter code to create the Note Taker application that can be used to write and save notes.

-  The application’s front end was already created.
+  The application’s front end was already created and I made minor customizations to it to add some personality.
 I built the back end, connected the two, and then deployed the entire application to Heroku.

   ### Link to Application on Heroku
   [Expresso Note Taker](https://desolate-springs-12268.herokuapp.com/)